Strategies for Managing Upstream Supply Chain Risks

 Supplier-related interruptions can impact the flow of quality, compliant and competitively priced raw materials and components that you count on in your business.
 Assess the resiliency and the likelihood that they could fail to meet your supply requirements.
 Consider the following to help mitigate upstream supplier-related disruptions.

-Visibility into Suppliers
+Visibility into suppliers

 Conduct a thorough review into your suppliers.
 Seek to understand the likelihood of disruption to your supply.
 Consider track record, financial resources, certifications and business continuity plans to determine the readiness of each supplier.
 Where do they source their materials?
 How do they ensure the quality?
 How responsible and stable are they?